disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/02-server.md

 ## Wiring the routes

-As a reminder, to wire those routes into a server, you need something like :
+As a reminder, to wire those routes into a server, you need something like:

 ```scala mdoc:compile-only
 import cats.effect._